 - Legal assistance and representation in INS proceedings

-- Assistance with residency, citizenship, family visas, humanitarian visas, work authorization visas, and applications for deferred action for childhood arrivals.
+- Assistance with residency, citizenship, family visas, humanitarian visas and work authorization visas and DACA renewals.

 FKCO is recognized by the Department of Justice and accredited by The Board of Immigration Appeals.
 Additionally, FKCO works with DePaul University’s Asylum & Immigration Clinic.